Of Mycelium and Men

 Author: William C Tracy

-William C. Tracy writes and publishes queer science fiction and fantasy through his indie press Space Wizard Science Fantasy, which is open to submissions.
+William C. Tracy writes and publishes queer science fiction and fantasy through his indie press, Space Wizard Science Fantasy, which welcomes submissions.

-His largest work is the Dissolutionverse: a space opera with music-based magic, including ten books and an RPG.
-He also has a standalone epic fantasy with seasonal fruit-based magic through a LGBTQ+ small press.
-He is currently working on a hard sci-fi trilogy with a generational colony ship and a planet covered by a fungal entity.
+His largest project is the Dissolutionverse, a space opera featuring music-based magic, encompassing ten books and an RPG.
+He also has a standalone epic fantasy with seasonal fruit-based magic, published through an LGBTQ+ small press.
+Currently, he is working on a hard sci-fi trilogy about a generational colony ship and a planet covered by a fungal entity.